bbatsov/metaredux/_posts/2021-07-31-back-to-linux.md

 ## The Apps

-Little has changed in the past 10 years, not to mention I don't use that many apps - mostly a browser, Emacs and a terminal.
+Little has changed in the past 10 years, not to mention I don't use that many apps - mostly a browser (Chrome and Firefox), Emacs and a terminal (Guake).
 In short - everything was better than I remembered it, but nothing was fantastic.
 GNOME and its apps (e.g. Nautilus) still have plenty of rough edges, but they get the job done.

-[Albert](https://github.com/albertlauncher/albert) was a great alternative to Alfred.
+[Albert](https://github.com/albertlauncher/albert) was a great alternative to Alfred (one of my favorite macOS tools).
 That's probably the only new app that I used this time around.
 Some proprietary apps that I need for work like Zoom, Slack and Dropbox didn't work/look great, but this is what I expected anyways.
 Still, they were working better than I remembered them to.